How to Create a Copyright Page in 5 Minutes (with Template)

-The moral rights of the author have been asserted refers specifically to authors’ moral rights (separate from their economic rights).
-This way, the author declares the right to be attributed as the author of the work.
-You’ll see this sentence most often in books that are published outside the United States since the U.S. doesn’t recognize the distinction of moral rights.
+Asserting moral rights — separate from economic rights — is a way to declare the right to be attributed as the author of the work.
+You’ll see this sentence most often in books that are published outside the United States, since the U.S. doesn’t distinguish between moral and economic rights.

 All rights reserved.
 No part of this book may be reproduced in any form on by an electronic or mechanical means, including information storage and retrieval systems, without permission in writing from the publisher, except by a reviewer who may quote brief passages in a review.

 Ta-da!
-In a few strokes of a pen, you’ve successfully declared your copyright and your rights.
+In a few strokes of a pen, you’ve successfully declared your status as the copyright owner.
 That’s all that you really need.
-If you’re content with this amount of information, take our basic template and run with it.

-If you’re using the Reedsy Book Editor: You won’t need a template, as our free formatting tool will generate the copyright notice and rights of reservation automatically for you.
+If you’re using the Reedsy Book Editor: Our free formatting tool will automatically generate the copyright notice and rights of reservation.
 When you're editing your book, you just have to tap on "Copyright" in the "Front Matter" section of the left-hand sidebar.
 Then all you have to do is fill in the fields, and hey presto!
 When you export your final book, it'll have a perfectly formatted copyright page.

-In a society where suing is commonplace, it’s really no wonder that disclaimers are popular among authors.
+In a society where lawsuits are commonplace, it’s really no wonder that disclaimers are popular among authors.
 Don’t sweat, though!
-Before you begin envisioning nerve-wracking trips to the courtroom, the good news is that a few copyright statements can cover your bases.
+Before you start sweating over the idea of trips to the courtroom, there are a few copyright statements that will cover your bases.
 Here are some popular examples of disclaimers: